faghihy/bettermode-assignment/README.md

 # Bettermode

-<h2>Senior Back-End Engineer Project Assignment</h2>
+## Senior Back-End Engineer Project Assignment

-## Intro

 This project impliments a permission and group system for X platform.
-Users can create groups and set permissions on their posts to control view/edit abilities.
+Users can create groups and set permissions on their posts (tweets) to control view/edit abilities.
 This project using technologies like TS, NestJS, GraphQL, PostgrSQL and MongoDB as a NoSQL alternative for DB.

 ## Solution

+- Logic
 - Database
 - API
 - Trade-offs
 - Performance Considerations

+### Logic

+- [b]Group Management[/b]: Create/Mutating groups and add users/groups
+- [b]Permission Management[/b]: View/Edit and inheritence management
+- [b]Permission Check[/b]: View/Edit and inheritence check
+- [b]Tweet Creation[/b]: With or without parent
+- [b]Tweet Pagination[/b]: Sorted by time

 ### Database Schema